 Our annual Vernal Equinox Competition is now officially open.
 The competition will close at midnight on 31 March.

 The poetry section will be judged as usual by the Makar in post for the year, who this year is Marjorie Lotfi Gill.
-The short story and flash fiction judges to be arranged.
+The short story section will be judged by Neil Leadbeater, runner-up in this category last year and the flash fiction by Karen Jones.

 Prizes in each category: 1st prize £100, 2nd prize £25, 3rd prize £10